AntSwordProject/doc/en/shell_manager/shell_config.md

  * default

-   This will transfer plain data without using any encoders. **HIGHLY NOT REMCOMMENDED.** Special characters will get escaped, which may result in errors.
+   This will transfer plain data without using any encoders. **HIGHLY NOT RECOMMENDED.** Special characters will get escaped, which may result in errors.

  * random